 What happens at conciliation?

-On the day your matter is heard, an RTA conciliator will contact you to discuss the details of the dispute.
+On the day, an RTA conciliator will contact you to discuss the details of the dispute.

 During the COVID-19 pandemic period, this may be done by teleconference with the property owner or manager also on the call, or the officer might talk to you and the other party separately.

-In the run up to the day, it’s a good idea to compile any additional documents or evidence which may be required.
+In the lead up to the day of the conciliation, it’s a good idea to compile any additional documents or evidence which may be required.

 It’s important to remember that the RTA conciliator does not make a decision about your case.
 It is up to you and your property owner or manager, to come to an agreement.